nicolasjhampton/python_tutorial_game_project/blog/step6.md

 - stores the data we recevied

-Wait, I don't know any of that!
+Wait, I actually don't know any of that!
 Yeah, none of that is happening, and I live in a dream world.
 But I could tell you the sky is falling, and if you didn't test it you might believe me, so we have to...

 - (test that) flask received our data...